How to Add Rate Limiting to Your API

 Pros: Precise — no boundary burst problem.

 Cons: Memory-intensive.
-Each client's log can grow to entries.
+Each client's log can grow to limit entries.
 At high request volumes, this becomes costly.

 A practical middle ground.
 Uses two fixed-window counters — the current window and the previous — and computes a weighted estimate of requests in the rolling window.